Adam: In Islam

-In the Islamic traditions (hadith), Adam is given the name by God known as the (Adam-I-Safi) or The Chosen One.
+In the Islamic traditions (ahadith), Adam is given the name Adam-aI-Safi (آدم ألصافي) by Allah.

 In Druze faith

 The Druze regard Adam as the first spokesman (natiq), who helped to transmit the foundational teachings of monotheism (tawhid) intended for a larger audience.
 He is also considered an important prophet of God in Druze faith, being among the seven prophets who appeared in different periods of history.

+In other religions and unorthodox practices

+Some Taoists in the Tang dynasty, inspired by Emperor Taizong's syncretic beliefs and policies encouraging it, viewed the Christian version of Jesus as a redemptive manifestation of "the Way", and respected his ancestors, including Adam, as well.

+Some Mongolian Christians and Muslims thought Adam was the same person as Gautama Buddha.

 Historicity

 While a traditional view was that the Book of Genesis was authored by Moses and has been considered historical and metaphorical, modern scholars consider the Genesis creation narrative as one of various ancient origin myths.

 Analysis like the documentary hypothesis also suggests that the text is a result of the compilation of multiple previous traditions, explaining apparent contradictions.
 Other stories of the same canonical book, like the Genesis flood narrative, are also understood as having been influenced by older literature, with parallels in the older Epic of Gilgamesh.

-With scientific developments in paleontology, biology, genetics and other disciplines, it was discovered that humans, and all other living things, share a common ancestor and evolved through natural processes, over billions of years to diversify into the life forms we know today.